Maria Carkovic, Executive Director of the Institute for Business Innovation, provides a recap of the Institute’s activities:

 - Offered the first Applied Data Analytics project course with Accenture’s collaboration.

-The first large research conference involved the Inaugural Tusher Center Conference last July, organized by David Teece with participation of academics, corporate executives and government officials.
+The first large research conference involved the Inaugural Tusher Initiative Conference last July, organized by David Teece with participation of academics, corporate executives and government officials.
 The conference sought to highlight, from a management and policy perspective, emerging intellectual property issues where a domestic focus may obscure international ramifications.
 It featured two roundtables, one on global patents and another on global copyright and trade secret issues.
 You may see the videos of the conference or read a HaasNow article.

 The Garwood Center held its second World Open Innovation Conference last November.
 The conference had over 170 participants in a three-day event that featured academic presentations, working sessions on innovation challenges submitted by companies, and networking opportunities.
 To see the academic and corporate presentations, go to the website, click presentations at the top of the page, and enter the password passkey2015 when prompted.